Think ‘n Drink Programs

 2023 marks 80 years since USS Cobia‘s keel laying and launch.
 In celebration of the boat’s birthday, the Wisconsin Maritime Museum is hosting a year of Thursday Think & Drinks focused on interesting and untold stories from World War II.

 The inspiration for A League Of Their Own; The All-American Girls Professional Baseball League (AAGPBL) was a professional women’s baseball league that existed from 1943 to 1954.
-Out of 10 teams, three were from Wisconsin, including the first league champions, The Racine Bells.
+Out of 10 teams, three were from Wisconsin, including the first league champions, The Racine Belles.

 July 6 – History of Wheelchair Basketball